curif/AgeOfJoyQuartzDocumentation/content/Documents/Upgrade/Upgrade from 0.4 to 0.5.md

 	- [[ASTC textures]] to improve cabinets performance. @emashzed
 	- Added new `CRT` types: [[CDL the Cabinet Description Language#Monitor (CRT) Configuration]] @geometrizer
 	- Default controller input changed: [[Quest Controllers#Exit emulation]]
+	- New `material` key in `description.yaml` to configure the shader behavior for all the games.
 	- Added new [[AGEBasic]] `CRT`: `19i-agebasic` a CRT type to only process [[AGEBasic]] programs. ```
 				crt:
 				  type: 19i-agebasic